CodeMaxx/GSoC-Proposal-2016/GSoC_Proposal.md

 This completes the factorisation process for polynomials.
 The final result we get is a set of polynomial factors.
 Since the degree of the resulting polynomials will be less than the original polynomial, each of these can be separately solved to find their roots.
 Each of the roots of these factor polynomials will be a root of the original polynomial.

-- I've done enough study on this algorithm and I'm pretty confident that I'll be able to tackale any problem that come my way during its implementation.
+- I've done enough study on this algorithm and I'm pretty confident that I'll be able to tackle any problem that come my way during its implementation.

-## Finding Roots
+## Finding Roots(For Polynomials with Integer coefficients as well as those with **Symbolic** coefficients)

 Finally to solve the irreducibles we get from the above process, I want to implement algorithms for finding roots of some standard polynomials such as
 - Linear(Degree = 1)